pawelc/docs/toread_pgm.md

-Extending factor graphs so as to unify directed and undirected graphical models Local computations with probabilities on graphical structures and their application to expert systems Exponential family harmoniums with an application to information retrieval
+Extending factor graphs so as to unify directed and undirected graphical models Local computations with probabilities on graphical structures and their application to expert systems Exponential family harmoniums with an application to information retrieval Causation, Prediction, and Search
+Constraint-Based Structural Learning in Bayesian Networks using Finite Data Sets Learning Bayesian Networks
+Learning Bayesian Networks: The Combination of Knowledge and Statistical Data On the Dirichlet prior and Bayesian regularization
+On Sensitivity of the MAP Bayesian Network Structure to the Equivalent Sample Size Parameter Learning the Bayesian Network Structure: Dirichlet Prior vs Data Bayesian Network Classifiers
+Supervised learning from incomplete data via an EM approach The EM Algorithm and Extensions
+A unified approach on fast training of feedforward and recurrent networks using EM algorithm A Monte Carlo implementation of the EM algorithm and the poor man’s data augmentation algorithms The EM algorithm for mixtures of factor analyzers Consistency of Pseudolikelihood Estimation of Fully Visible Boltzmann Machines Learning markov network structure using few independence tests Maximum Likelihood Bounded Tree-Width Markov Networks Hyper Markov Laws in the Statistical Analysis of Decomposable Graphical Models Expectation propagation for approximate bayesian inference Expectation propagation for exponential families Divergence measures and message passing
+Fractional Belief Propagation
+MRF Optimization via Dual Decomposition Message-Passing Revisited Fields of Experts
+Product of Gaussians for speech recognition Statistical models for partial membership
+When Does a Mixture of Products Contain a Product of Mixtures ML, PL, QL in Markov chain models